Apple is betting on itself (and ARM) as it begins a two-year plan to dump Intel

 Cook was obviously referring to Intel's 9th generation Core processors, the ones known as Coffee Lake Refresh.
 Whether or not Intel realized it at the time, on hindsight, it seems a bridge was being burned with that misstep.
 At this year's WWDC, Apple poured a barrel of gas on the fire.

 Intel will survive losing Apple as a customer, and may very well leapfrog back ahead of AMD in process technology within the next couple of years.
+But this isn't ideal.
 Apple is basically saying it can build more powerful Macs based on its own custom ARM hardware than it can with Intel's processors, just slightly less bluntly.

 ARM, developed by Softbank subsidiary Arm Holdings, is a set of architectures that can be licensed out to other companies looking to develop their own chips, while maintaining a commonality across devices.
 Apple has a long history with the company, too, going as far back as the '80s.